Skip to main content

 Course outline: The proposed course outline is designed to cover some of the new NCEA Level 1 Achievement Standards.
 Standards offered will assess some/all of the following:

-• Understanding of price determination for an organisation
+• AS 1.2 – Students are able to demonstrate understanding of price determination for an organisation [5 Credits, Internal]

 Methods of Assessment: Students will complete a mix of NCEA Level 1 Achievement Standards, which are yet to be confirmed.
 Students will also be assessed by in-class tests and the School examinations which take place in Terms 1, 2, and 4.

-Continuation of subject: Successful completion of this course provides an appropriate base for study of Accounting, Business Studies, or Economics at NCEA Level 2 in Form 6.
+Continuation of subject: Successful completion of this course provides some base for study of Accounting, Business Studies, or Economics at NCEA Level 2 in Form 6.

 Prerequisites: None, although having studied BEA (Business, Economics and Accounting) is considered advantageous to students who wish to study this subject.

-course is a challenging and wide-ranging course which aims to develop understanding of how businesses operate within dynamic environments and how they respond to changes within the environment.
-The aims of the Pre-Q course are to develop knowledge and understanding of:
+Course description/aims: The course is a challenging and wide-ranging course which aims to develop understanding of how businesses operate within dynamic environments and how they respond to changes within the environment.
+The aims of the course are to develop knowledge and understanding of:

 • The environments within which businesses operate and how they operate